 Students take the oral exam to defend their Master's thesis.
 The viva takes 20 minutes and is done in front of a Committee established by the academics of the Department of Security Studies.
-During the viva, you can have any notes at your disposal, including the dissertation itself.

-Note: Please do not prepare any PowerPoint presentations.
+Generally, the defence consists of three parts, approximately 7 minutes each:

+- You introduce your dissertation research aims, research strategy, and results.
+The thesis reviews are summarised, and you are asked to respond to the critical comments made in the reviews.
+Note: the thesis reviews are available one week before the viva at the latest and you should find them in the same place you uploaded your Thesis and Abstracts. - The Committee raises further questions related to your research. - During the viva, you can have any notes at your disposal, including the dissertation itself.
+Do not prepare any PowerPoint presentations.
 You will introduce your presentation and debate it directly with the Committee.

-Generally, the defence consists of three parts, approximately 7 minutes each:

-- You introduce your dissertation research aims, strategy, results; - The thesis reviews are summarised, and you are asked to respond to the critical comments made in the reviews;

-Note: the thesis reviews are available one week before the viva at the latest and you should find them in the same place you uploaded your Thesis and Abstracts in the SIS.

-• The Committee raises further questions related to your research.